 On digging out positives, Wild Mountain Thyme has a thread of innocence running throughout, something you don’t see as often these days.
 If you’re up for things making perfect sense and pulling out logic, go somewhere else, but if you’re after some old-school romantic escapism, I’m sure you’ll enjoy the silliness of what if’s, maybes and that Irish sentiment of not always revealing more than you must, which isn’t too far from the truth in my experience (in a good way).
 Is it a bit of a muddle, and strange in places?
 Yes.
 Does it have the right intentions?
 Yes.
 At its best when it’s not taking itself too seriously, and when Dornan and Blunt are having fun.
 I must get in a special mention for Dearbhla Molloy as well, who is under-utilised.

-Wild Mountain Thyme may not be the most unforgettable film you’ll see, and I’ve absolutely seen some bad stuff, but this is a harmless, easy watch if you’re ready for it and the more I think about it, there’s no reason it won’t eventually become an unusual cult watch.
+Wild Mountain Thyme may not quite be the most unforgettable film you’ll see, and I’ve absolutely seen some bad stuff, but it’s a harmless, easy watch if you’re ready for it and the more I think about it, there’s no reason it won’t eventually become an unusual cult watch.